athol-de/smart_doorbell/README.md

 __OTA__

-You can skip this paragraph if you don't want to use OTA.
-Otherwise, find a location where you can store the firmware.
+Find a location where you can store the firmware.
 In my case that's my ioBroker instance, but it can be any URL accessable by the ESP, e.g. a simple file server.
 It can even be on the internet, but I do not recommend that, because anybody can access it if he knows the URL, and even it's an compiled BIN file, it contains at least your Telegram bot API key, and the ESP8266 is not capable of SSL, so it must be an unprotected HTTP URL.
 So handle with care!

 Once you have determined the base URL, add it to the code ("baseUrl").
 For my ioBroker that would be "http://iobroker:8081/files/0_userdata.0/ota/" (with the name "iobroker" assigned to the IP in my Fritzbox router, and /ota a subfolder I created in the ioBroker files section).